ThakaRashard/linux/index.md

 ![AnduinOS](https://distrowatch.com/images/yvzhuwbpy/anduin.png)

 <blockquote class="reddit-embed-bq" style="height:316px" data-embed-height="316"><a href="https://www.reddit.com/r/androidapps/comments/1ggbjvl/best_launcher_for_android/">Best Launcher for Android</a><br> by<a href="https://www.reddit.com/user/Cyrus_S6/">u/Cyrus_S6</a> in<a href="https://www.reddit.com/r/androidapps/">androidapps</a></blockquote><script async="" src="https://embed.reddit.com/widgets.js" charset="UTF-8"></script>

 im trying to figure out where the launcher starts and ends at the end of the day its just a [desktop environment @google](https://en.wikipedia.org/wiki/Desktop_environment) [Best Android launchers in 2025 - tomsguide.com](https://www.tomsguide.com/round-up/best-android-launchers)

+>Think of a window manager as the frame of a picture, where an application runs.
+For example, the very top of an application where you can minimize, maximize, or close is your window manager.
+Features vary from one window manager to another. - ["Window managers and desktop environments – Linux 101". clemsonlinux.org](https://web.archive.org/web/20080704182940/http://learn.clemsonlinux.org/wiki/Window_managers_and_desktop_environments)

 “Microsoft makes what is arguably the best Android launcher.”
 – [Paul Thurrott](AnduinOS – a Linux distro for Windows users, developed by a Microsoft engineer)